-GroveStreet has been entrusted with $9 billion of commitments by 14 clients from across the globe through 37 separate accounts since inception of the firm in 1998.
-We are a reliable, informed and results-oriented partner to our clients and to the teams with whom we invest.
+GroveStreet has been entrusted with $9 billion of commitments by 14 investors from across the globe through 37 separate accounts since inception of the firm in 1998.
+We are a reliable, informed and results-oriented partner to our investors and to the teams with whom we invest.

 Building successful private equity portfolios in turbulent markets requires partners that focus on creation of fundamental enterprise value.
 We apply a disciplined approach to diversification, balancing risk across strategies, sectors, time and geographies while never compromising on manager quality.
 We do not market time but do take educated, contrarian positions as a result of our focus on strategies that create sustainable earnings across cycles.

 GroveStreet created to provide pioneering customized separate accounts

 Jack Ma starts Alibaba

 GroveStreet leads industry in willingness to back first-time buyout and venture teams

 GroveStreet builds its first customized separate account for a major US public pension